jshli/thisthat-tech/README.md

 - Storybook for UI development and integration testing
 - MSW for mocking API endpoints

+## Challenges

+- Implementing full keyboard functionality to provide an accessible UX was an interesting challenge.
+Writing integration tests that tested for keyboard accessibility also provided a good challenge.
+- Minimising the use of libraries.
+Most of the imported libraries were related to testing/code quality/linting, which the two exceptions being Tailwind and react-query.

 ## What next

 - The movie API provides further filtering options, such as by Language, Release Date and Ratings.
 It would make sense to expose those API capabilities to the front-end, allowing the user more granularity in searching